Nephele

+In Greek and Roman mythology, Nephele (/ˈnɛfəliː/; Νεφέλη; corresponding to Latin nebula) is the name of two figures associated with clouds, sometimes confused with each other, who figure respectively in the stories of Ixion and in the story of Phrixus and Helle.

 Mythology

-Greek myth has it that Nephele is the cloud whom Zeus created in the image of Hera to trick Ixion to test his integrity after he displayed his lust for Hera during a feast as a guest of Zeus.
-Ixion's restraint failed him, and he assaulted Nephele, eventually fathering the Centaurs (through Imbros or Centauros).
+The transformed cloud

+Nephele was the name of a minor goddess of clouds and rain; she was created by Zeus—via parthenogenesis and apotheosis—sculpted from a cloud in the image of Hera, all in order to deceive Ixion after the latter had violated Zeus' Xenia attempting to force himself on Hera.
+Hera told Zeus of Ixion's attempt and, in order to test him, Zeus made a cloud in the image of Hera, which Ixion later assaulted, an act for which he was punished by Zeus.
+As the immortal creation of an immortal being, Nephele's creation could not be undone, and her assault by Ixion left her pregnant.
+Nephele later gave birth to a monstrous son, which she raised and named Centaurus.

+The Oceanid

-Nephele married Athamas, and had twins, a son, Phrixus, and a daughter, Helle.
+Nephele is also the name of the Oceanid who married Athamas, and by him was the mothers of twins: a son, Phrixus, and a daughter, Helle.
 Athamas then divorced her for Ino, who hatched a devious plot to get rid of the twins, roasting all the town's crop seeds so they would not grow.
 The local farmers, frightened of famine, asked a nearby oracle for assistance.
 Ino bribed the men sent to the oracle to lie and tell the others that the oracle required the sacrifice of Phrixus.
-Before he was killed though, Phrixus and Helle were rescued by a flying golden ram sent by their natural mother Nephele.
+Before he could be killed, though, Phrixus and Helle were rescued by a flying golden ram sent by their natural mother Nephele.

 Phrixus and Helle were instructed to not look down to Earth for the duration of their flight.
 Helle, though, did look down, and fell off the ram into the Hellespont (which was named after her, meaning Sea of Helle) and drowned.
-Phrixus survived all the way to Colchis, where King Aeetes took him in and treated him kindly, giving Phrixus his daughter, Chalciope, in marriage.
-In gratitude, Phrixus gave the king the Golden Fleece of the Golden Ram, which Aeetes hung in a tree in his kingdom.
+Phrixus survived all the way to Colchis, where King Aeëtes took him in and treated him kindly, giving Phrixus his daughter, Chalciope, in marriage.
+In gratitude, Phrixus gave the king the Golden Fleece of the Golden Ram, which Aeëtes hung in a tree in his kingdom.
 The Golden Fleece would later be taken by Jason and his Argonauts.

-In modern culture

-Film

-Cesare Pavese's rendition of the myth was adapted for the screen by the filmmaking duo Jean-Marie Straub and Danièle Huillet (otherwise known as Straub-Huillet) as part of their 1979 film Dalla nube alla resistenza, starring Olimpia Carlisi as Nephele and Guido Lombardi as Ixion.

-Music

-Animals as Leaders released a progressive metal song named "Nephele" on their 2014 album The Joy of Motion.